On the chromatic localization of the homotopy completion tower for $\mathcal{O}$-algebras: Introduction

 \section{Introduction}

-We work in the context of symmetric spectra \cite{Hovey_Shipley_Smith}, and consider any algebraic structure that can be described as algebras over a reduced operad $\capO$; that is, $\capO[0]=\ast$ and hence $\capO$-algebras are nonunital .
+We work in the context of symmetric spectra \cite{Hovey_Shipley_Smith}, and consider any algebraic structure described by algebras over a reduced operad $\capO$; that is, $\capO[0]=\ast$ and hence $\capO$-algebras are nonunital .
 (See \cite{EKMM} and \cite{Mandell_May_Schwede_Shipley} for other well-behaved categories of spectra.)
 To any $\capO$-algebra $X$, there is an associated homotopy completion tower \cite{Harper_Hess}, analogous to the $R$-adic completion tower of a nonunital commutative ring $R$.
-The goal of this short paper is to study the interaction between the homotopy completion tower and localization with respect to the Johnson-Wilson spectrum $E(n)$.
-In particular, we show that $E(n)$-localization commutes with the terms of the homotopy completion tower.
+The aim of this short paper is to show that the terms of this tower commute with smashing localizations.

 To keep this paper appropriately concise, we freely use the notation of \cite{Harper_Hess} in discussing homotopy completion in $\AlgO$.
 The basic idea of the construction is that the map of operads $\capO \to \tau_k\capO$ induces a Quillen adjunction